lingtalfi/Kit_PicassoWidget/README.md

 --------- default.php       # just an example, can be any name really...
 ----- js-init/
 --------- default.js        # can be any name, but it's the same name as a template
+--------- default.js.php    # use this instead of default.js to turn the file into a dynamic js nugget
 ----- css/                  # this directory contains the css code blocks to add to the chosen template
 --------- default.css       # can be any name, but it's the same name as a template
+--------- default.css.php   # use this instead of default.css to turn the file into a dynamic css nugget
 ```